 Please note that the IRIS program is referred to by a variety of different names, including Wisconsin’s Self-Directed Supports Program, Include, Respect, I Self-Direct, IRIS-SDPC, and formerly, the SDS Waiver.
 IRIS became available statewide in July of 2018.

 IRIS is a Medicaid program and, as such, participants must meet the criteria for Medicaid.
 Both the applicant’s functional ability and their financial resources are factors in determining IRIS eligibility.

-Functionally, applicants must require a level of care consistent to that which is provided in a nursing home or an intermediate care facility for persons with intellectual disabilities.
+Functionally, applicants must require a level of care that is consistent with the care provided in a nursing home or an intermediate care facility for persons with intellectual disabilities.
 For those between the ages of 18 to 64, they must be disabled.
 Those 65 years of age and older do not need to be disabled, but still must meet the level of care need.
 In addition, applicants must require assistance to perform the activities of daily living.
 During enrollment and periodically thereafter, participants are assessed to identify their level of need.

-Each participant has a customized Service and Support Plan and a budget.
-This Plan outlines the services, goods and supports on which they can spend the budget.
-What can be included in the Plan is broadly defined as anything that helps the individual to maintain their independence provided the cost does not exceed the cost for the same item or service provided under other Medicaid programs.
+Each participant receives a customized service and support plan and a budget.
+This plan outlines the services, goods and supports on which they can spend the budget.
+What can be included in the plan is broadly defined as anything that helps the individual maintain their independence, provided the cost does not exceed the cost for the same item or service provided under other Medicaid programs.

 More specifically, what follows are many commonly included items and services.
 It is worth noting that this is not an exhaustive list.

 The application process begins by applying for Medicaid with one’s local Aging and Disability Resource Center (ADRC).
 A complete list of county-by-county ADRC contacts is available here.

 One can learn more about this program on the IRIS website or by calling 888-515-IRIS (4747).